ga4gh/vrs/docs/source/terms_and_model.rst

 **Implementation Guidance**

-* Haplotypes are an assertion of Alleles known to occur “in cis” or “in phase” with each other.
+* Haplotypes are an assertion of Alleles known to occur "in cis" or "in phase" with each other.
 * All Alleles in a Haplotype MUST be defined on the same reference sequence or chromosome.
 * Alleles within a Haplotype MUST not overlap ("overlap" is defined in